topnax/kiv-pia-sp/README.md

 ### Server
 - consists of a JVM application, [MariaDB](https://mariadb.org/) database and [redis](https://redis.io/)
-- the server API is documented [here](https://github.com/topnax/kiv-pia-sp/blob/master/server/openapi.yml)
+- the server API is documented [here](https://github.com/topnax/kiv-pia-sp/blob/master/server/openapi.yml) using OpenAPI 3
   - feel free to paste it into the [swagger editor](https://editor.swagger.io/)

 #### Application